-- To clarify and provide decision support for masking requirements in an Alberta Health Services (AHS) facility/setting (including community settings) for AHS People, patients, designated family/support persons, and visitors. - To provide direction on the use of masking strategies that will help in preventing the transmission of COVID-19. - To provide guidance to patients, designated family/support persons, and visitors who are required to wear a mask when entering or in AHS facilities/settings to help prevent the spread of COVID-19.
+- To clarify and provide decision support for masking requirements in an Alberta Health Services (AHS) facility (e.g. hospitals, continuing care, urgent care) or AHS setting (including community settings and home care) for AHS People. - To provide direction on the use of masking strategies that will help in preventing the transmission of COVID-19. - To provide guidance to patients, designated family/support persons, and visitors who are required to wear a mask when entering or in AHS facilities to help prevent the spread of COVID-19.